openqasm/openqasm/source/language/openpulse.rst

    // which also has not been well-defined.
 We are exploring other solutions to
    // the problem of mapping qubits to pulse-level resources.

-   // Example 2: Define a calibration for the rz gate on all 8 physical qubits cal {
+   // Define a calibration for the rz gate on all 8 physical qubits cal {
      array[frame, 8] rz_frames;
      frame[0] = newframe(...);